Billy1106/MagicalLens/README.md

 ## Failed to implement

-# Using zoom, OBS studio and opencv at the same time produce very lagging video which would not be able to use as a fake zoom meeting
+# Using zoom, OBS studio and opencv at the same time produce lagging video which would not be able to use as a fake zoom meeting